Here, you will find out how to successfully answer the Delta Interview Questions.

 7. How would you deal with an upset customer?

-• I would find out what is wrong with the customer.
-If the flight was delayed I would explain why the flight was delayed and sympathize with them.
-If their luggage was lost I would do my best to locate it and help them find it.
-Mention that it is important to keep a customer happy as an unhappy customer will never return.
+- I would find out what is wrong with the customer.
+If the flight were delayed, I would explain why and sympathize with them.
+If their luggage was lost, I would do my best to locate and help them find it.
+It is important to keep a customer happy, as an unhappy customer will never return.

 8. Where do you see yourself in five years?

-• There will be a lot of positions at Delta.
-Why not look at their career website and find a job you can see yourself doing in five years?
-This is a great answer because it shows you have ambition and Delta will want to retain its employees as training can be expensive if they have a high turnover rate.
+- There will be many positions at Delta.
+Why not look at their career website and find a job you can do in five years?
+This is a great answer because it shows you have ambition, and Delta will want to retain its employees, as training can be expensive if they have a high turnover rate.

 9. Why should I hire you?